mashupbots/plebify/README.rst

 3. When an email arrives containing an order form, add it to the orders database table.

 Road Map
 ========
-Plebify is still in proof of concept.

-We would like to add a few more features and error handling before we call it alpha.
+We would consider Plebify as being in "alpha" and usable for non-critial purposes.

-Currently, it is only customisable via its configuration files.
-It is envisaged that, eventually, web based configuration will be available.
-Changes will take effect immediately and plebify will not have to be restarted.
+Currently, Plebify is only customisable via its configuration files.
+It is envisaged that, eventually, a web based configuration will be available.
+Changes will take effect immediately and Plebify will not have to be restarted.

-Currently, it only supports system integration via HTTP, Web Sockets, file system and email.
-We want to add more connectors to more systems.
+Currently, Plebify only supports system integration via HTTP, Web Sockets, file system and email.
+We will be adding more connectors.

 Currently, it only supports basic templating when converting data to text.
-We want to add a better templating engine.
+We will add a better templating engine.

-If you got an idea for a connector, please let us know by opening a ticket; or better still, send us a pull request.
+If you got an idea for an improvement or found a bug, please let us know by opening a ticket; or better still, send us a pull request.

 Links